chrismoussounda/musicapp_react/README.md

    # or
    yarn start
    ```
-2. Open your browser and go to `http://localhost:3000` to view the app.
+2. Open your browser and go to the shown URL to view the app.

 ## Deployment